cbroms/thoughts/wm/housing.md

 ---
 backlinks: []
 forwardlinks:
+  - california
   - water-in-california
   - fires-in-california
 node: Housing
 created: '2021-09-19T05:46:04.869Z'
-updated: '2021-09-19T06:48:56.304Z'
+updated: '2021-10-12T04:17:09.600Z'
 ---
-Much has been said on the topic of *housing*, especially in California where we are told there is to be a "crisis."
+Much has been said on the topic of *housing*, especially in [California](california.md) where we are told there is to be a "crisis."
 As far as I can tell, that seems to mean something like:

 > There is more demand for housing than there are houses.